 Lawrence thought she would step into the role of wife and mother at a young age, but reconsidered when her boyfriend of three years was killed in a car accident.
 Looking for a way to go to school, she boldly enlisted in the military, a decision that brought her to Campbell University to become an officer and eventually took her to the highest ranks of the army.

 “It was unimaginable to me that I should become CIO of the United States army.
 I started from empyting garbage cans and grew myself into a valued member of the team,” Lawrence reflected.
 “Wherever you’re headed after graduation, write down your unimaginable goals…and when you see your goal in sight, write the next unimaginable goal.”

 Campbell University President J. Bradley Creed conferred more than 400 degrees at Saturday’s ceremony, including 39 associate degrees, 350 bachelor degrees, 41 master’s degrees and 57 doctoral degrees.

 Maria Kurtzweil, who graduated with a health sciences degree in December 2017, took to the stage again this year to receive her second undergraduate degree in biology and pre-graduate studies.

-After 20 years of service in the army, Kurtzweil came to Campbell from Fort Bragg.
+After 20 years of service in the army, Kurtzweil came to Campbell from Fort Liberty.
 She is determined that her four-year old daughter, who cheered her on this morning, will see her accomplish anything she sets her mind to.

 “You can’t limit yourself.
 I’m trying to do something so that when she’s my age, she knows what it looks like to set a goal that’s challenging for yourself.”